aptech/docs/docs/CR-walkindex.rst

 ::

           2
     ind = 2
           3

-This example decrements the second value of the index vector ind.
+This example decrements the second value of the index vector *ind*.

 ::